As an Amazon Associate I earn from qualifying purchases.

 Anyway, back to Julie’s fabulous soup.
 This is such a simple soup and takes no more than 15 minutes to make- I know you all have 15 minutes, don’t you?
 Good.
 It’s delicious- the perfect amount of flavor from fresh basil and vegetable broth.
 I love the addition of a bay leaf in this recipe, as well.
 I need to use more bay leaves in my cooking- they are so flavorful and easy to use.
 For this recipe, you’ll just need your stove-top to heat up the soup then transfer it in batches to your blender and you’ve got yourself a delicious meal.
 I know you’re going to love it!

 Have fun and dig in.
 And while you’re at it, check out Julie’s new cookbook, too.

 Try to buy everything organic.
 Here’s why I eat organic: The Benefits of Eating Organic.

-- 2 Tbsp. olive oil plus more for garnish
+- 2 Tbsp. extra-virgin olive oil plus more for garnish

 - 2 large cloves garlic minced

 - 3 lbs. zucchini trimmed and sliced thin

 - 4 cups vegetable broth

 - Sea salt and freshly ground black pepper to taste